-Like the process piece I made as an undergrad back in California, building 700+ tiny clay televisions, with screens, knobs, and antennas cut from trash picked up in alleys, then gluing each individual TV onto a chicken-wire couch, which would end up buried under weeds in a field somewhere in the hills behind Santa Barbara, my work keeps moving, keeps creeping, sliding forever forward into the next incarnation.
-Each spiral I draw, or paint, or even carve, builds a universe unto itself, eventually disappearing into the over-paint, stain, or glaze that covers it, relegating what's come before to memory, and pushing each new moment into extinction.
+Like the process piece I made as an undergraduate student back in California, building 700+ tiny clay televisions, with screens, knobs, and antennas cut from trash picked up in alleys, then gluing each individual TV onto a sculpted pig-wire couch (which, after being exhibited and reviewed, would end up buried under weeds in a field somewhere in the hills behind the coastal town of Santa Barbara), my work keeps moving, keeps creeping, sliding forever forward into the next incarnation.
+Each spiral I draw, or paint, or carve, or even write, builds a universe unto itself, eventually disappearing into the over-paint, stain, glaze, or ideas that cover it, relegating what's come before to memory, and pushing each new moment into extinction.

-I believe this is where the bones I build come from; it’s like having an ongoing conversation with a thing that resides within my head, within my soul.
-It’s always there, hiding sometimes, whispering that it could be different, that there could be something more, something relevant.
-Why do we even do it, we ask together, why is it ‘this’ that makes us alive—why?!
-Then, thankfully, even with a suppressed sense of glee, we get tired … or hungry … or bored; then art and I have no choice but to move on to the maneuvers of living.
+I believe this is where the bones I build come from; it’s like having an ongoing conversation with a thing that resides within my head, within one of my souls.
+It’s always there, hiding sometimes, whispering that life could be different, that there could be something more, something tangibly relevant, a path to live by.
+Why do we even do it, we ask ourselves, why is it ‘this’ that makes us alive—why?!
+Then, thankfully, even with a suppressed sense of glee screaming from a corner of my mind, we get tired … or hungry … or bored—then art and I have no choice but to move on to the maneuvers of living.